 Wholemeal Spelt Scones

 As regular readers will know, wholemeal spelt is my go to baking flour.
 It works well in most things, but it’s particularly good for cakes, bread and scones.
 The bran stops bakes rising as much as they would do with white flour, but the end result is not at all heavy.
-These apple cider scones had substance, but were light in texture and nutty in flavour as were the matcha green tea scones seen below.
-I also make my Welsh cakes with wholemeal spelt.

 You can replace the spelt with ordinary wholemeal flour and they will still be good.
 Spelt flour is expensive, but we’re better adapted to it than we are to modern wheats, so it’s much easier on the digestion and I reckon it’s worth that little bit extra.
 These wild garlic cheese scones were made with a mixture of half wholemeal flour and half plain.